pastly/satis-selfauth-domains/README.txt

   A similar process should be possible with Apache.

-  Now when people visit example.com, their browser should be getting an X-Alliuminate header.
+  Now when people visit example.com, their browser should be getting an X-SAT-Sig header.
 Our extension will be expecting it if they visit hllvtjcjomneltczwespyle2ihuaq5hypqaavn3is6a7t2dojuaa6rydonion.example.com

 --- Wrap this process up in a script and run it periodically